abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 https://<Public_DNS_Of_Your_Ec2_instance>:8888/?token=f5d44e8faa19f9b08bd3820e700666f176e75920cc5571a3

 ```
-After putting that into the browser an interface as shown below will be seen:
+After putting that into the browser, an interface as shown below will be seen:

 ![spark1](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/f714bd0e-ff11-4446-af87-61f7e58f8824)